goderich/dissertation/dissertation.md

 | cingan  | qəcingan  | kəbatingan |           | 'male (of birds)' |
 | cipok   | cipoq     |            |           | 'a little'        |

 Squashes are a New World plant, so it is not surprising that the term for them is a borrowing in at least one language.
-However, S'uli' *ʔabaŋ* has a regular sound correspondence with Squliq, reflecting /ʔ/ for initial /q/ in Squliq, whereas the form in Klesan has an irregular /k/ instead.
+However, S'uli *ʔabaŋ* has a regular sound correspondence with Squliq, reflecting /ʔ/ for initial /q/ in Squliq, whereas the form in Klesan has an irregular /k/ instead.

 Klesan *cira* 'spindle' is an instance of both affrication of /t/ and rhotacism.
 The Matu'uwal form *matisaʔ* reflects Proto-Atayal \*matisaʔ with no changes, but Squliq *ciraʔ* exhibits affrication of /t/ before /i/, and rhotacism of \*s following a high front vowel and before a stressed vowel (see @sec:proto-atayal-to-sq for sound changes in Squliq).
 Neither of these changes regularly apply in Klesan, see for example *bəgisa* 'shuttle (of loom)' or *bətisa* 'part of loom'.^[Klesan *bətisa* 'part of loom' might actually be cognate with Proto-Atayal \*matisaʔ 'spindle'.]

-There are no cognates of Squliq *məcisal* 'to play' in Matu'uwal and S'uli' in my database, however cf. Plngawan and Matu'aw *matisal* 'to play, to visit'.
+There are no cognates of Squliq *məcisal* 'to play' in Matu'uwal and S'uli in my database, however cf. Plngawan and Matu'aw *matisal* 'to play, to visit'.
 Klesan speakers actually allow both *cisan* and *tisan* with no difference in meaning.
 This is another clue that words with affrication are not the result of regular sound changes.

 Some words, like Squliq *cipoq* 'a little' do not appear to have cognates in other dialects at all.
 The corresponding Klesan *cipok* not only has an irregular sound correspondence, but it is also a uniquely Squliq lexical item that was then borrowed into Klesan.